Matt-Eva/media-query-demo/README.md

 #### True or False values

 While CSS is often thought of as a "styling language" more than a "programming language", media queries actually do perform a programmatic operation - they check and see if a condition evaluates to true or false.
-The styles inside of the query will only apply if the specified conditions are met (i.e. screen type a condition like `min-width: 500px`).
+The styles inside of the query will only apply if the specified conditions are met (i.e. a condition like `min-width: 500px`).

 ### Order and Specificity